Persian or Farsi, that's the question!

-So, by the same token, people in Iran call the language "Farsi", not Persian while they are in Iran, but the same people, if they are in the States, they call it, or better say, they should call it "Persian" as it is the English word for Farsi, and so should we when we refer to the language that is spoken in Iran.
+So, by the same token, people in Iran call the language "Farsi", not Persian while they are in Iran, but the same people, if they live in an English-speaking country, they call it, or better say, they should call it "Persian" as it is the English word for Farsi, and so should we when we refer to the language that is spoken in Iran.

 Your next legitimate question: But I have heard many Iranian nationals in the States or in the west who call it Farsi, how come?
 And you heard it right.
 Since it is widely spoken in social media and specially with the globalization in place, they may do so.
 However, if you want to articulate it in an official/academic setting or in an article, a book, or in a presentation, "Persian" is the right word.

 On the other hand, Iranians are very sensitive to what they call the "correct" way, that is the word Persian, outside of Iran for two main reasons:

 First, it goes back to the great civilization they rightly cherish at the time when their great empire was called "Persia" and the language named after it as Persian, and that is why we now use the word "Persian" in English.
 Second, It distinguishes Persian from other versions of the Farsi language as it is spoken in Afghanistan which is called "Dari' or some prefer to say it as "Farsi Dari", or what is spoken in Tajikistan called "Tajiki".
 People in these three countries may understand each other, for the most part, but the three variants of the language are differentiated from each other by sentence structure, dialect, vocabulary usage and even verb conjugation.
 So, if you just call the language "Farsi", it may not be that clear which specific region you are referring to; however, expressing the word as "Persian" precisely indicates the language which is spoken in Iran.